Next Book in the Series Browse A–Z

 Publication Reading Order

-The Notre Dame is a YA Fiction / Mystery series by Ralph McInerny, comprising 13 books published between 1997 and 2010.
-Books are listed in publication order, which is the recommended reading sequence.
+The Notre Dame is a YA Fiction / Mystery series by Ralph McInerny, made up of 13 books published between 1997 and 2010.
+It begins with On This Rockne (1997), and is best read in publication order.
+The most recent entry is Sham Rock (2010), spanning 13 years of storytelling.

 Ralph McInerny (1929-2010) was an American Catholic priest, philosopher, and prolific author.
 Ordained as a priest in 1954, McInerny later pursued academic studies, earning a doctorate in philosophy from Yale University.
 He taught at the University of Notre Dame from 1961 until his retirement.
 A prolific writer, McInerny published over 100 books, including novels, philosophical treatises, and biographies.
 His best-known works include the "Father Dowling" mystery series and the "Thomistic Metaphysics" trilogy.
 McInerny received numerous awards, including the Aquinas Medal from the American Catholic Philosophical Association (1986) and the Cardinal Newman Award from the Catholic Theological Society of America (1995).
 His writing earned widespread critical acclaim for its intellectual rigor, literary merit, and insightful exploration of philosophical and religious themes.